-Back then, I never expected to write these words: America Is Not Great, but an article in the New York Times, Please Stop Telling Me America is Great, aroused some thoughts I tried to ignore.
+Back then, I never imagined I’d write these words: America Is Not Great.
+Unthinkable, but an article in the New York Times, Please Stop Telling Me America is Great, aroused some thoughts I tried to ignore.

 Of course, there were things we weren’t first in.
 For example, our record on racial equality was dreadful, and social tolerance was close to nonexistent in the era’s conformist hell.